800-450-6118

 Diminished hand function

-Once the doctor stitches your incision closed to complete your carpal tunnel surgery, scar formation begins in earnest.
+Once the doctor stitches your incision closed to complete your carpal tunnel surgery, scar formation begins - above and below your skin.
 Cutting the transverse carpal ligament requires cutting and displacing many more tissues inside your wrist.

 Consequently, this often creates problems with your hand’s function.
 Actually, there is almost always a direct link between surgery for carpal tunnel and some loss of grip strength.